-- The developer provided a logic path that ties the speed of reperfusion of cardiac muscle and improved outcomes, such as reduced mortality, bleeding events, and reinfarction, to providing timely fibrinolytic therapy or PCI for STEMI within the timeframe specified in clinical practice guidelines. - The developer cited two separate guidelines to support the development of this measure: - The first clinical practice guideline released in 2013 by the American College of Cardiology Foundation (ACCF) and the American Heart Association (AHA), evaluates management of patients with STEMI.
-It provides recommendations for fibrinolytic therapy when there is an anticipated delay to performing primary PCI within 120 minutes of first medical contact.
+- The developer provided a logic path that ties the speed of reperfusion of cardiac muscle and improved outcomes (e.g., reduced mortality, bleeding events, and reinfarction) to the provision of timely fibrinolytic therapy or PCI for STEMI within the time frame specified in the clinical practice guidelines. - The developer cited two separate guidelines to support the development of this measure: - The first clinical practice guideline, released in 2013 by ACCF and AHA, evaluates the management of patients with STEMI.
+It provides recommendations for fibrinolytic therapy when there is an anticipated delay in performing primary PCI within 120 minutes of first medical contact.
 The developer provided four recommendations from this guideline to support the measure's clinical intent.
-All four recommendations were assigned Class I designation with Level of Evidence being A or B.

-- The second guideline, released in 2017 by the American College of Emergency Physicians (ACEP), evaluates management of patients with STEMI.
-It provides recommendations for the management of ED STEMI patients in need of reperfusion therapy provides recommendations for the treatment of STEMI.
+All four recommendations received a Class I designation with the Level of Evidence being either A or B. - The second guideline, released in 2017 by the American College of Emergency Physicians (ACEP), evaluates the management of patients with STEMI.
+It provides recommendations for the management of ED STEMI patients in need of reperfusion therapy and provides recommendations for the treatment of STEMI.
 The developer provided two recommendations from this guideline to support the measure's clinical intent.
-The recommendation received Class III designation with Level of Evidence as B. - The Standing Committee had no concerns with the evidence. - The developer noted that this new measure is not yet implemented and therefore, performance scores are not available.
+Both recommendations received a Class III designation with the Level of Evidence being B. - The Standing Committee had no concerns with the evidence. - The developer noted that this new measure is not yet implemented; therefore, performance scores are not available.
 In lieu of performance data on this measure, the developer provided a summary of data from a data analysis performed by Lewin of the 2014 data submitted to CMS' clinical data warehouse.
 The analysis demonstrated variation in performance for the administration of fibrinolytics. - The developer also cited multiple studies demonstrating disparities in the timing of PCI for STEMI.
-Women and African American patients were less likely to receive PCI within 90 minutes when compared to men or white counterparts.
+Women and African American patients were less likely to receive PCI within 90 minutes when compared to men or White counterparts.
 Rural facilities had door-in-door-out times significantly longer than the performance mean. - Given the disparities demonstrated in the literature, Standing Committee members highlighted the importance of stratifying results on this measure when performance results are available.
-A Standing Committee member noted that an advantage of this measure is availability of race, ethnicity, and language data in the clinical record.
-They also noted that the importance of finding opportunities for improvement. - 2.
-Scientific Acceptability of Measure Properties: The measure meets the Scientific Acceptability criteria
+A Standing Committee member noted that an advantage of this measure is the availability of race, ethnicity, and language data in the clinical record.
+They also noted the importance of finding opportunities for improvement. - 2.
+Scientific Acceptability of Measure Properties: The measure meets the Scientific Acceptability criteria.

 (2a.
 Reliability precise specifications, testing; 2b.
-Validity testing, threats to validity)
+Validity testing, threats to validity) 2a.

-2a.
 Reliability: Total votes: 17; H-0; M-14; L-1; I-2; 2b.
 Validity: Total votes: 17; H-0; M-13; L-3; I-1